BPutman9/robo_advisor/README.md

 ## Resulting Visuals ##

 Your results will be packaged in a dashboard for you to view.
+The result of your simulation will be displayed in the "Expected Returns" tab of the dashboard.
+The opportunity cost of simply placing your retirement contributions into a traditional savings account, as opposed to your selected investments will be displayed on the "Opportunity Cost" tab.
 ![Welcome Tab](https://github.com/BPutman9/robo_advisor/blob/main/PNG/Welcome%20Tab.PNG)
 ![Historical Tab](https://github.com/BPutman9/robo_advisor/blob/main/PNG/Historical%20Tab.PNG)
 ![Expected Returns Tab](https://github.com/BPutman9/robo_advisor/blob/main/PNG/User's%20Expected%20Returns.PNG)
 ![Opportunity Cost](https://github.com/BPutman9/robo_advisor/blob/main/PNG/Opportunity%20Cost.PNG)
 ![$1 Million Tab](https://github.com/BPutman9/robo_advisor/blob/main/PNG/Saving%201%20million.PNG)

+Please reach out if you have any questions on the use of our code @ alexgwise@gmail.com and thanks for using our Robo Advisor program!

 # ***Info for Instructors*** #